seqeralabs/nf-training-intro/docs/part1-cli.md

 3. `--labels '<LABEL_1>,<LABEL_2>,<LABEL_3>'` is the set of labels/classifiers we want to assign to the images
 4. `> out.txt` allows us to save the results or output of the classification into a file called `out.txt` that we can read later.

 Now let's run the `classify.py` script on a single dog pic called [`rain-ready.png`](../activity/cli/data/rain-ready.png) and see which classifier CLIP assigns to it!
-Now let's run the `classify.py` script on a single dog pic called [`rain-ready.png`](../activity/cli/data/rain-ready.png) and see which classifier CLIP assigns to it!

 ```